jamboid/Site-Starter/src/readme.md

 * A single event listener handles events for all instances of a component, current and future.
 * User-generated events are decoupled from the functionality of a component so it can be controlled and communicated with more flexibly.
-* Accessing and controlling functionality with custom events reduces potential conflicts and effects due to bubbling of standard events.
+* Accessing and controlling functionality with custom events reduces potential conflicts and effects due to the bubbling of standard events.

 #### Custom Events

 The functions of a page component should be triggered and controlled via custom event listeners within the component object.
-This provides a uniform interface for both targeted and global messages.
+This provides a uniform interface for both targeted and global messages, and also for user- and code-initiated events.

 ### Publish/Subscribe Messaging